-We are subject to a wide range of local, provincial and national laws, regulations, permit requirements and decrees relating to the protection of human health and the environment, including laws and regulations relating to hazardous materials and radioactive materials and environmental protection governing air emissions, water discharges and waste management.
+ESG regulation has been evolving over the past years and is expected to continue to evolve in the future, particularly with respect to environmental matters.
 Laws and regulations protecting the environment have become increasingly complex and more stringent and expensive to implement in recent years.
 Environmental requirements vary from one jurisdiction to another adding complexity to the operations of global companies, such as Tenaris.